-Maybe you fail the means test: Your income is too high compared to your debts, or you have too many assets that could be tapped to pay off the debt.
+Maybe you fail the means test: Your income is above the Chapter 7 income limit compared to your debts, or you have too many assets that could be tapped to pay off the debt.

 Maybe, for all your money woes, you don’t have enough debt to interest a bankruptcy lawyer.